skip to content

 Statutory Warranties under the Building Work Contractors Act

-Section 32 of the Building Work Contractors Act 1995 (SA) implies certain statutory warranties into every building work contract.
+Section 32 of the Building Work Contractors Act 1995 (SA) implies certain statutory warranties into every domestic building work contract.
 These include:

-• The building work will be carried out in accordance with accepted trade standards and according to the agreed plans and specifications;
+• the building work will be carried out in accordance with accepted trade standards and according to the agreed plans and specifications

-• The materials will be ‘good and proper’;
+• the materials will be ‘good and proper’

-• The building work will be carried in accordance with statutory requirements;
+• the building work will be carried in accordance with statutory requirements

-The statutory warranties are passed on to subsequent owners of the property [see Building Work Contractors Act 1995 (SA) s 32 (6)].
+The statutory warranties in s 32 are passed on to subsequent owners of the property [see Building Work Contractors Act 1995 (SA) s 32(3), (4)].

-It is important for the building owner to talk to the builder as soon as they notice any problem.
+It is important for the building owner to talk to the builder as soon as they notice a problem.
 Many issues can be resolved quickly before they escalate if the building owner is prepared to talk to the builder.

 Compliance with technical details and rules under the Planning, Development and Infrastructure Act